 Due to the extreme rareness of the neutrinoless double beta decay searches, two ingredients have crucial importance: energy resolution and background suppression.
 Concerning the first one, the NEXT-White detector (2015-2021) showed a superb energy resolution below 1% FWHM in the Qββ.
 On the other hand, the addition of the Richardson-Lucy deconvolution algorithm within the reconstruction chain provides us with a highly defined representation of the events, which allows us to achieve an impressive signal/background discrimination.

-Currently, we are about to finish the NEXT-100 detector construction, which will be taking data at some point in 2023 with 100kg of Xenon.
+Currently, the NEXT-100 construction has been completed and the detector is currently taking data with Xenon.
 Comprising an intermediate state before the tonne-scale generation, it is meant to understand technical solutions at large scale, validate the background model, and provide an additional physics measurement for ββ0ν searches, among other issues.

 However, the null results in the ββ0ν search by current-generation experiments point towards sensitivities that can only be achieved with both huge exposures and quasi-background-free experiments.
 Within the NEXT program, two different approaches will try to fulfill these conditions: